c-vandenberg/ml-training-base/README.md

 # ml-training-base

 ml-training-base is a Python library providing base classes and utilities for supervised machine learning projects.
 It includes:
-* A configurable logging setup for both console and file outputs
+* A configurable logging setup for both console and file outputs.
-* Base classes for data loaders (`BaseSupervisedDataLoader`)
+* Base classes for data loaders (`BaseSupervisedDataLoader`).
-* An environment setup class for deterministic training (`TrainingEnvironment`), ensuring reproducible runs
+* An environment setup class for deterministic training (`TrainingEnvironment`), ensuring reproducible runs.
-* A base trainer class (`BaseSupervisedTrainer`) that outlines a typical training workflow in supervised learning
+* A base trainer class (`BaseSupervisedTrainer`) that outlines a typical training workflow in supervised learning.

 By using these abstractions, you can quickly spin up a new ML pipeline with consistent structure and easily extend or override specific components to suit your needs.